 Aldra joined Inner City Law Center as Grants Manager in April 2018.
 She began her career in the nonprofit sector in 2001 through the AmeriCorps VISTA program, working with Habitat for Humanity.
 Throughout her career, Aldra has focused her work on helping veterans and people experiencing homelessness access the resources they need to achieve stability.
 She is honored to continue serving low-income people by supporting the work of ICLC’s attorneys and paralegals in their fight to protect vulnerable Angelenos.

-Eve Rutzick joined ICLC in March 2018 as a senior staff attorney on the public benefits team.
+Eve Rutzick joined ICLC in March 2018 as a senior staff attorney on the public benefits Technical Assistance team.
+Since January 2020, Eve has been the supervising attorney for the public benefits hearings team.
 Eve began her legal career at the Eviction Defense Network in Los Angeles helping low-income tenants fight eviction actions.
-Eve then worked at the Social Security Administration as an attorney advisor and as a supervising attorney.
+She then worked at the Social Security Administration in the disability program as an attorney advisor and a supervising attorney.
 Eve received her B.A. in sociocultural anthropology from the University of Washington and her J.D. from UCLA School of Law, where she was a member of the UCLA Program in Public Interest Law and Policy.
 During law school, Eve interned at the Harriet Buhai Center for Family Law, Public Counsel, and the Legal Aid Foundation of Los Angeles.
-She strongly believes in the power of the law as one of many tools to increase social justice.
+She strongly believes that the law can be used as a tool to increase social justice.

 Fely Soto Senior Tenant Organizer Healthy Homes